rooklift/nibbler/README.md

 We try to be considerate and not use too much CPU for mundane tasks like drawing the PVs, arrows, highlights, *et cetera*; however if you want a snappier-feeling GUI, reduce the `config.json` option `update_delay` (default 170) to something low like 25 (this is the number of milliseconds between redraws).

 Leela running out of RAM can be a problem if searches go on too long.
-You might like to add a `RamLimitMb` to the options part of your `config.json` file, or via an [`lc0.config`](https://github.com/LeelaChessZero/lc0/blob/master/FLAGS.md) file in your Leela directory.
-See [here](https://github.com/LeelaChessZero/lc0/wiki/Lc0-options) for info about `RamLimitMb` and other UCI options.
+You might like to use the UCI option `RamLimitMb` (see *advanced engine options*, above).

 # Thanks